Connect with us to take the first step in cocaine treatment—561-841-1033.

 Cocaine Addiction is Treatable

 It’s important to emphasize the need for treatment to recover from cocaine addiction.
 A medically-supervised detox as a first step can help a patient prepare for a residential program.
 Working in individual therapy and group sessions are fundamental parts of treatment for cocaine use.

 People whose substance use is connected to mental health needs can also benefit from inpatient treatment.
-Dual diagnosis treatment provides the care for a patient with anxiety, depression, post-traumatic stress, or another mental health concern.
-Treating both substance use and mental health at the same time in an integrated program can improve the chances for sustaining recovery beyond the end of a residential stay.
+Treating both substance use and mental health simultaneously in an integrated program can improve the chances of sustaining recovery beyond the end of a residential stay.
+Dual diagnosis treatment provides care for a patient with anxiety, depression, post-traumatic stress, or another mental health concern.